dariadia/bookmate-in-cats/README.md

 ### What
-Tailwind Hugo -based gallery of my colleagues imagined as cats (by me)
+Tailwind-based gallery of my colleagues imagined as cats (by me)

 ### Start